-Market participant load facilities eligible for Class A treatment based on the eligibility criteria noted above for any Base Period may elect to deem the load facility as Class B for the related Adjustment Period.
+Market participant load facilities, as defined in Ontario Regulation 429/04, eligible for Class A treatment based on the eligibility criteria noted above for any Base Period may elect to deem the load facility as Class B for the related Adjustment Period.
 This election must be made annually via written notice to the IESO on or before June 15 in any year.